AmazingEcho/WellMap/README.md

 * Map
 	* [gmaps.js](https://github.com/hpneo/gmaps)
 	* [jsclass](https://github.com/jcoglan/jsclass) - This one is iffy, might just be better off writing our own data structures as needed, or using a different library...

+### <style color="#ff0000">DO NOT</style>

+* Do not, under any circumstances, touch any of the jquery or jquery-ui files.
+That includes external/jquery.
+  * The same goes for Semantics-UI
+  * And gmaps.js stuff
+  * I mean...
+Look, but don't touch...